lavih/prom/README.md

 3. the stack will create a few volumes - make sure you have enough disk-space: df -ah

-4. some of the scripts copy files from the relative path. try to run from inside prom directory
+4. some of the scripts copy files from the relative path. try to run from inside prom directory like so: cd prom/node_exporer && sh run_node_exporter.sh

 ## Authors